1921 FOOTBALL SEASON RESULTS

 After the commencement of the second quarter, T. Adams for Yenda succeeded in scoring a goal, this being Yenda's first score.The visitors kept the game going very willing and before long White for Yenda landed another sixer.
 This made the scores: Griffith 4 goals 2 behinds (28 pts.); Yenda 2 goals (12 pts.).

 This made the game a bit more even and the play brightened up considerably, several minutes elapsed before the next score, during which both teams worked hard.
 Griffith was the next to score, Sid O'Halloran adding a behind.
-At half-time the game was even and it looked as though the home team would have to do their very best to avoid defeat.
+At half-time the game was even, and it looked as though the home team would have to do their very best to avoid defeat.

 During the third quarter both sides played hard, the game being very even.
 B. Sullivan for Yenda, succeeded in adding another goal to their score.
 This made the home team get very determined and they played a hard game until Fred Savage again landed a sixer for the home team.